Kvgohokar/TexRAG/README.md

 # TexRAG: A Tex File-Based RAG Bot with Open Source Modules

-TexRAG is a project aimed at implementing a Retrieval-Augmented Generation (RAG) bot specifically designed to process and answer questions based on TeX files.
+TexRAG is a project aimed at implementing a Retrieval-Augmented Generation (RAG) bot specifically designed to process and answer questions based on TeX files using only open source modules.

 ## LaTeX Parser
 LATEX (pronounced “LAY-tek” or “LAH-tek”) is a tool for typesetting, commonly used for technical and scientific documentation.
 It provides control over document structure and formatting, making it a preferred choice for producing complex documents such as research papers, theses, and technical reports.